user-blank1/Pet-project/README.md

 ## How It Works
 1. Choose a Project\
 Explore the list of available projects in this repository and pick one that aligns with your learning goals.
 For example, you can start with the [Expense Tracker](./expense-tracker/README.md).
-1. Fork the Starter Repository\
+1. Fork the Starter Repository (Optional)\
-Each project includes a starter repository containing the initial setup and tasks.
-Fork the repository to your GitHub account to begin working on it.
+If there is a starter in the project for the stack you have chosen, then fork it.
+Unfortunately, the starting project will not be suitable for every technology.
 1. Work Task by Task\
 Follow the step-by-step tasks outlined in the project README.
 These tasks are designed to incrementally guide you through the project, covering essential concepts and techniques.
 1. Verify Your Work\